-(b) Annualized base rental revenue is based on actual December 2017 billings times 12.
-For leases whose rent commences after January 1, 2018, annualized base rental revenue is based on the first full month s billing times 12.
-As
+(b) Annualized base rental revenue is based on actual December 2018 billings times 12.
+For leases whose rent commences after January 1, 2019, annualized base rental revenue is based on the first full month s billing times 12.
+As annualized base rental revenue is not derived from historical GAAP results, historical results may differ from those set forth above.

-- (c) Includes leases in effect as of the period end date, some of which have commencement dates in the future, and leases expiring December 31, 2017 aggregating 343,217 square feet and representing annualized base rent of \$12,957,693 for which no new leases were signed. - (d) Includes office, office/flex, industrial/warehouse and stand-alone retail tenants only.
+- (c) Includes leases in effect as of the period end date, some of which have commencement dates in the future, and leases expiring December 31, 2018 aggregating 10,108 square feet and representing annualized base rent of \$375,809 for which no new leases were signed. - (d) Includes office, office/flex, industrial/warehouse and stand-alone retail tenants only.
 Excludes leases for amenity, retail, parking and month-to-month tenants.
 Some tenants have multiple leases.